superluminar-io/aws_fundamentals_workshop/docs/labs/lab_4/1_hands_on.md

 At this point, you should have:

 - Created an S3 bucket using CDK
-- Launched an EC2 instance in the public subnet
+- Launched an ECS service in the private subnet
-- Configured the EC2 instance to use Systems Manager Session Manager
-- Successfully connected to the EC2 instance using Session Manager
-- Successfully uploaded a file to the S3 bucket
+- Successfully connected to the ECS service via HTTP and interacted with the S3 bucket
-- Successfully verified the bucket policy

-If you're encountering issues, check the following:

-- Verify that the S3 bucket was created successfully
-- Ensure the EC2 instance has the correct IAM role for Systems Manager access
-- Check that the VPC endpoints for Systems Manager are correctly configured

 ## Best Practices and Security Considerations

-### EC2 Instance Management
+### ECS with Fargate Management

-1. Use IAM roles instead of storing AWS credentials on EC2 instances.
+1. Use IAM roles for tasks instead of storing AWS credentials within containers.
-2. Regularly patch and update your EC2 instances to maintain security.
+2. Ensure your container images are regularly updated and patched for security.
-3. Use Amazon CloudWatch for monitoring and set up alarms for critical metrics.
+3. Use Amazon CloudWatch for monitoring ECS services and set up alarms for critical metrics.
-4. Implement proper security group rules to control inbound and outbound traffic.
+4. Implement proper security group rules to control inbound and outbound traffic for tasks.
-5. Use Amazon EC2 Auto Scaling to automatically adjust capacity based on demand.
+5. Use ECS Service Auto Scaling to automatically adjust task count based on demand.
-6. Use EC2 Instance Metadata Service Version 2 (IMDSv2) for improved security.
+6. Use AWS Secrets Manager or AWS Systems Manager Parameter Store to securely manage sensitive data.

 ### S3 Security